Adam Mickiewicz Avenue, Bydgoszcz: Erich Lindenburger's tenement at 3

 The building was originally commissioned by a merchant, Georg Woodtke.

+Erich Lindenburger designed the tenement house and opened there his architectural office.
+In the interwar, Feliks Kopp's family lived there: he was the son of Wilhelm, entrepreneur who established a successful cleaning and dyehouse factory at Świętej Trójcy Street.

 Characteristic features are the adorned portal and decorative gable; the façade has pilaster strips which accentuates vertical divisions.
 Bay windows are divided with loggias.
 This building is the seat of the Honorary consulate of Czech Republic.